 Combine a descriptive element with other elements so that the trade mark as a whole can be registered.
 The consumer must perceive your trade mark as a distinctive reference to your company.
 For example, the word mark WATCHES can't be used to protect watches.
 However, by adding the distinctive element MEIER to create MEIER WATCHES, this results in a word mark that can be eligible for protection for watches manufactured by your company.

 A trade mark is considered deceptive if it raises false expectations in consumers with regard to the characteristics of the goods or services, such as to the origin.
-You can't use a trade mark with the element “Switzerland” for goods from France.
-Equally, you can only use indications such as “William Tell”, “Aare” or “Säntis” to protect goods of Swiss origin.
+You can't use a trade mark with the element “Switzerland” for goods and services from France.
+Equally, you can only use indications such as “William Tell” or “Säntis” to protect goods and services of Swiss origin.
 Additionally, indications concerning quality or properties can also be deceptive, such as trade marks with the element “Café” for coffee substitutes or “Gold” for gold-plated goods.

 - Beltina Suisse for bicycles from France

 - VITAMINREICH for alcoholic drinks